sprtlw/sve-multiplayer-docker/README.md

 The name of the environment variable is the mod name in the `docker/mods` directory, allcaps with no spaces.
 For example, to enable `docker/mods/Tractor Mod`, you must add the environment variable `ENABLE_TRACTORMOD=true`.

+If the name of the mod contains characters that can not be used for environment variables (slashes, brackets, etc.), you must either rename it for move it to a nested directory that has a valid name.

 ### VNC